-- College Oral Traditions

-- Traditional Folk Music of Northern New Mexico and Southern Colorado

-- Genealogy Studies

-- History of the Camino Real

-- Others as approved by UNM Southwest Studies Department Chair and UNM-Los Alamos Associate of Arts in Pre-Business Administration Division Head

-Note: Courses designated with a suffix of "T" are developed and offered only by UNM-Los Alamos and do not automatically transfer to the UNM Albuquerque Campus.
-"T" courses will not count toward this Associate degree unless specifically stated in the degree requirements.
+Am St: any not already chosen

+Engl 102: Composition II: Analysis and Argument

+C & J 115: Communication Across Cultures (3)

+Total credit hours = 34

+The Southwest Collection

-The Southwest Collection was acquired several years ago as a special collection for the library to help support the Southwest Studies degree program offered at UNM-Los Alamos.
+The Southwest Collection acquired several years ago as a special collection for the library to help support the Southwest Studies degree program offered at UNM-Los Alamos.

 A grant awarded to the library in January 2001 by the National Endowment for the Humanities has allowed the library to become formally cataloged.
 Records for all items in the collection will be easily accessible through the on-line catalog.

-Since these are special collection materials, library staff will still have to retrieve the items from the collection for patrons.
-Books designated as "circulating" can be checked out for a period of two weeks.
+Since these are special collection

+materials, library staff will still have to retrieve the items from the collection for patrons.
+Books designated as "circulating" can be checked out for a period of two

 Books designated as "non-circulating" (rare and delicate items) can only be used in the library.
 Patrons wishing to use non-circulating books must make an appointment by calling the library at least 24 hours in advance.

-Certificate in Southwest Studies

-The American Southwest is a unique, multicultural setting with a rich and varied history.
-UNM-Los Alamos offers a certificate program in this area to help students understand, appreciate, and preserve the cultural setting of the Southwest.
-A minimum cumulative grade point average of 2.0 is required in all courses.

-Art Hi 251: Artistic Traditions of the Southwest (3)

-Am St 186: Introduction to Southwest Studies (3)

-C & J 130: Public Speaking (3)

-Engl 101: Composition I: Exposition (3)

-Hist 260: History of New Mexico (3)

-Libr 290: Introduction to Research Strategies (3)

-(Research topic must have Southwestern emphasis)

-Math 121 or higher (3)

-or

-Stat 145 [Math 145]: Introduction to Statistics (3)

-Physical and Natural Sciences (4)

-Choose one course including related lab from:

-Anth 121L: Archeological Methods and Theory (4)

-Astr 101/101L: Introduction to Astronomy/Lab (3,1)

-Biol 110/112L: Biology for Non-Majors/Lab (3,1)

-Biol 121L: Principles of Biology (4)

-Biol 122L: Principles of Biology (4)

-E&PS 101/105: How the Earth Works: An

-Introduction to Geology/Lab (3,1)

-Geog 101/105L: Physical Geography/Physical

-Geography Lab (3,1)

-Span 101: Elementary Spanish (3)

-Choose any course from the current UNM Social and Behavioral Sciences Core

-Curriculum Elective (3)

-Choose 3 additional hours of coursework from the current UNM-Los Alamos catalog.
-Recommendations are:

-Am St: any not already chosen

-Engl 102: Composition II: Analysis and Argument (3)

-C & | 125: Communication Across Cultures (3)

 Associate of Arts in Studio Art

 About the Program

-This program provides students with the first two years of study toward a Bachelor's degree in Fine Arts (BFA) at the UNM Albuquerque Campus.
+This program provides students with the first two years of study toward a Bachelor's Degree in Fine Arts (BFA) at UNM Albuquerque Campus.
 Courses and course sequences are designed to encourage the student's power of observation and aesthetic awareness.
 Simultaneously the student is taught technique and craft with which to use these powers creatively.

 There are a variety of career opportunities in the Arts.
-Each artist's career path is unique, which is a part of the freedom that comes with being an artist.
+Each artist's career path is unique, which is part of the freedom that comes with being an artist.
 Most visual artists work individually in the studio.
 Other career options such as teaching, museum work and free-lance design are generally achieved with a higher degree.

 Specific Requirements

-1. A minimum of 66 credit hours with a minimum cumulative grade point average of 2.5.
+1. A minimum of 66 credit hours with a minimum grade point average of 2.5.

-At least 15 of these 66 hours must be UNM-Los Alamos catalog credit courses taken in residence with a minimum grade point average of 3.0 in Art Studio/Art History courses.
+At least 15 of these 66 hours must be UNM-LA catalog credit courses taken in residence with a minimum grade point average of 3.0 in Art Studio/Art History courses.

 2. Writing and Speaking (9 credit hours)

 Engl 101: Composition I: Exposition (3)

 Engl 102: Composition II: Analysis & Argument (3)

 Elective: English course above 102

 3. Mathematics and Statistics (6 credit hours)

-Stat 145 [Math 145]: Introduction Statistics (3)

-Of
+Choose from the following:

+Math 107: Problems in College Algebra (1)

+and

+Math 121: College Algebra (3)

+Math 129: A Survey of Mathematics (3)

-Math 150: Pre-Calculus Mathematics (3) or higher level
+Math 150: Pre-Calculus Mathematics (3)

+Math 162: Calculus I (4)

+Math 163: Calculus II (4)

+Math 180: Elements of Calculus I (3)

+Stat 145: Introduction to Statistics (3)

 4. Behavioral Science/Social Science (3 credit hours)

 5. Computer Science, Computer Technology or Information Technology (3 credit hours)

 6. Electives (3 credit hours)

 Select from one of the following groups:

-Communication and Journalism
+Communication and Journalism Foreign Language American Studies

-Foreign Language

-American Studies
+Philosophy

 7. History (6 credit hours)

 Hist 101: Western Civilization (3) Hist 102: Western Civilization (3)

 8. Art History (9 credit hours)

 Art Hi 201: History of Art I (3) Art Hi 202: History of Art II (3) Art Hi 250: Modern Art (3)

 9. Art Studio Core courses (10 credit hours)

 Art St 106: Drawing I (3)

-Art St 121: Two-Dimensional Design (3)
+Art St 121: Two -Dimensional Design (3)

 Art St 122: Three-Dimensional Design (3)

-Art St 298T: Portfolio Preparation and Presentation (I)
+Art St 298T: Topics: Portfolio Preparation and

+Presentation (1)

 10. Art Studio Elective courses (12 credit hours)

 Select two from group A: